 - Oats can boost immune power.

-Soil Requirement for Growing Oats:- Oat crop can be grown in a wide range of soil textures.
+Soil Requirement for Growing Oats:- Oat crops can be grown in a wide range of soil textures.
 However, well-drained loamy soils rich in organic matter with good irrigation facilities are best suited.
-The ideal soil pH for optimal yield of oats is 5.0 to 6.5.
+The ideal soil pH for an optimal yield of oats is 5.0 to 6.5.
 Commercial farmers should test the soil before sowing the seed.
-Avoid water logging soils.
+Avoid waterlogging soils.

 Top Oat Growing Countries:- The following countries are top producers of oats.

-Season for Growing Oats:- Mid of the October to end of October is an ideal time for sowing Oat seeds.
+The season for Growing Oats:- Mid October to the end of October is an ideal time for sowing Oat seeds.

 Irrigation for Growing Oats:- Usually Oats are cultivated as a rain-fed crop.
-However, in case of irrigated-crop, 2 to 3 irrigations should be given once in a month depending on soil moisture and climate.
+However, in the case of the irrigated crops, 2 to 3 irrigations should be given once a month depending on soil moisture and climate.

-Intercultural Operations in Growing Oats:- Keeping weed-free environment saves water, cultivation cost, fertilizers and results in good yield.
+Intercultural Operations in Growing Oats:- Keeping a weed-free environment saves water, cultivation cost, fertilizers, and results in good yield.
 Manual weeding, mechanical weeding, or using herbicides should be carried out for effective control of weeds.
 However, Weeds are less likely to germinate in oat crops.
-Carry out 1 to 2 hoeings as part of an intercultural operation in oat field.
+Carry out 1 to 2 hoeings as part of an intercultural operation in the oat field.

 Manures and Fertilizers for Growing Oats:- Oat crop responds well to manures and fertilizers.
 Well-decomposed farmyard manure (FMY like cow dung) should be supplemented during land preparation before sowing the seed.
 20 to 25 tonnes is more than enough for covering the 1-hectare land.
 Along with soil nutrients like N:P:K should be applied at different stages.
-Apply 65 kg of Urea, 30 kg of nitrogen along with 8 kg of phosphorus (ssp@50kg) per acre.
-You can apply k and p full dose along with a half dose of nitrogen at the time of seed sowing.
-Remaining nitrogen should be applied after 1 month of slowing.
+Apply 65 kg of Urea, 30 kg of nitrogen along 8 kg of phosphorus (ssp@50kg) per acre.
+You can apply K and P full dose along with a half dose of nitrogen (N) at the time of seed sowing.
+The remaining nitrogen should be applied after 1 month of slowing.

 Pests and Diseases in Growing Oats:- Timely control of pests and diseases in oats crop utmost priority for getting higher yields.

-- Diseases: Root rot and leaf blotch are common diseases found in oats crop.
+- Diseases: Root rot and leaf blotch are common diseases found in oats crops.
 Root rot and blotch diseases can be treated by proper seed treatment before sowing the seeds.

 Note: Your local department of horticulture a good source of finding information about pests and diseases in Growing Oats.
 Don’t experiment on your own without knowing the symptoms and causes of pests and diseases.